Pewsum: History

 In 1972, Pewsum lost its independence and became part of the newly founded parish of Krummhörn, albeit retaining the administrative headquarters.

 Religion

-Pewsum is one of the Lutheran islands, in the municipality of Krummhörn which is otherwise dominated by the Evangelical Reformed Church.
-Its place of worship is St. Nicholas Church (St. Nikolai-Kirche) dating to the 14th century, which was given a new brick façade during a major renovation in 1862.
+Pewsum is one of the Lutheran islands in the municipality of Krummhörn which is otherwise dominated by the Evangelical Reformed Church.
+Its place of worship is the St. Nicholas Church (St. Nikolai-Kirche) dating from the 14th century, which was given a new brick façade during a major renovation in 1862.

 The Catholic chapel of St. Hedwig dates to the 1950s.
-It was built in 1959 on a private plot of land by refugees from the Germany's former eastern territories.
+It was built in 1959 on a private plot of land by refugees from Germany's former eastern territories.
 The congregation is looked after by the Catholic parish of Emden.

 The Pewsum Brethren have their place of meeting in a former kindergarten, which they have rebuilt into a community centre.
 Originally they were based at Hamswehrum.
 The Pewsum Baptists have their centre in Jennelt, but meet in Pewsum as a cell group.